Amararama: History

 The Amareswara temple is believed to have been constructed in the 11th century, based on epigraphical evidence.
 However, its architectural style closely resembles the Bhimeswara temples of Samalkot and Draksharama, which date back to the 10th century.
 Among the 35 inscriptions found on the temple's walls, the earliest dates to 1129 CE.
 Legends associated with the Bhimeswara temples may have contributed to the temple's connections with them.
 Additionally, one of the earliest recorded inscriptions in the temple region is an Eastern Chalukya epigraph found at Dharanikota, near Amaravati.

 The temple's foundation reflects early Buddhist influence, featuring elements like a white marble lotus medallion and a cylindrical mula virat in the sanctum.
 These features have led to theories that the site may have initially been a Buddhist place of worship.
 The discovery of a Chaturmukha Linga and a small mukhalinga sculpture, both dating to the Satavahana dynasty (1st–2nd centuries CE), underscores the antiquity of Saivism in the region.
 Additionally, a life-sized, intricately decorated Nandi statue from the Satavahana era, found near the temple, reflects the craftsmanship of that period and suggests the early prominence of Saivism in Amaravathi.

 By the 12th century, the coexistence of Hindu and Buddhist structures was evident in Amaravathi.
 Inscriptions and accounts from this period reference both the Buddhist Mahachaitya and the Amareswara Temple.
 A 1184 CE inscription by Kota chief Keta II describes the Buddhist stupa as "chaityam-atyunnatam yatra nānā chitra suchitritam" (magnificent and adorned).
 The same inscription also reverently mentions Lord Siva as Amareswara, indicating a harmonious blend of religious traditions.
 Furthermore, inscriptions on the temple pillars record lamp donations to Lord Buddha by Keta II and his courtesans, suggesting the presence of a Buddhist temple in the vicinity, which has since disappeared.

 The temple continued to receive patronage in subsequent centuries.
 During the 14th-century Reddi dynasty and the 16th-century Vijayanagara Empire, significant contributions were made to the temple.
 Notably, Sri Krishnadevaraya added a mandapam (pavilion), further solidifying the temple's cultural and religious importance.

-In the late 18th century, the temple underwent extensive expansion under the patronage of Vasireddy Venkatadri Nayudu, the Rajah of Chintapalli.
+In the late 18th century, the temple underwent extensive expansion under the patronage of Vasireddy Venkatadri Nayudu, the zamindar of Chintapalli.
 A devout follower of Lord Siva, Venkatadri Nayudu later built and relocated to Amaravathi and provided financial support for the temple's upkeep.
 He allocated land to priests, ensuring the continuity of worship and maintenance at the site.